Musical Instruments

 He then inserted the wooden tongue of the whistle into his nostril, and blowing down it, began a hornpipe, which, although not so shrill as when he played it with the mouth, was still loud enough to be heard all over the house.

-This comparative description of the whistle’s loud shrill voice suggests a smaller instrument, which is consistent with reports of Clarke’s first model being in high G. This in turn implies that others made this size, which is still in common production.
+This comparative description of the whistle’s loud shrill voice suggests a smaller instrument.
+This is consistent with reports of Clarke’s first model being in high G (the smallest size in current mass production).
 More significantly, Mayhew raises a question about what a whistle’s “wooden tongue” might have been.
-The wooden block in its mouthpiece is not a prominent visible attribute nor can it be characterized as a tongue.
+The wooden block that delimits its duct is not a prominent visible attribute nor can it be characterized as a tongue.
 That would, however, be an appropriate designation for the flat bit at the upper end of a flageolet.
-It is seen on metal instruments into the 20th century, as this one in the 1904 Sears-Roebuck catalog.
+It is also seen on metal instruments into the 20th century, as this one in the 1904 Sears-Roebuck catalog.

 The triple label Whistling Billy used for the instrument appears elsewhere and no less a figure than Charles Babbage complains about being disturbed by a “shrill … penny tin whistle,” in his autobiography from 1864.
-The overlap between whistles made of wood and metal is illustrated by two photographs of the Scottish author Robert Louis Stevenson (1850–1894).
-One provides the banner image for this post, taken from a posthumous biography.
-It shows him playing an English flageolet in bed — the antithesis of a noisy environment.
-The other shows him playing a cylindrical tin whistle (in a staged ensemble with people who don’t even know how to hold their instruments) and is included with the preceding photo in a recently compiled album.
+A photograph of the Scottish author Robert Louis Stevenson (1850–1894) playing an English flageolet provides the banner image for this post (taken from a posthumous biography).
+Another photo shows him playing a cylindrical tin whistle, albeit in a staged ensemble with people who don’t all know how to hold their prop instruments (included with the other photo in a recently compiled album).

 Stevenson’s affection for the instrument is reflected in a letter describing plans for giving the title The Penny Whistle to what ultimately appeared as The Child’s Garden of Verses.
 He adds to the long list of comparisons between it and a fife.